onnx/onnxmltools/onnxmltools/convert/README.md

 ## Parsers

 A parser is used to translate the considered raw model (e.g., a Core ML model) into a `Topology` object.
 For Core ML, its parsing algorithm is defined in
 `onnxmltools.convert.coreml._parse`.
 For scikit-learn's, please see `onnxmltools.convert.sklearn._parse`.
+Keras parse is implemented in `onnxmltools.convert.keras._parse`.

 ## Compiler